ucsecurityteam/openapi-rpc-node/README.md

   }
     ```

   - You can assign the responsibility of getting schema jsons to an internal-service.
 In that case, you can skip this configuration & create a service (in UC's context it is platform-config-service) and add this service as a dependency in global.config.json.
-This service can have an api to pull and combine all schema jsons for your service.
+This service can have an API to pull and combine all schema jsons for your service.

 - Databse cluster discovery
     ```Javascript